mr-sohel/stress_testing_bash_script/README.md

 Download this repository manually or by using git clone on terminal.

--Copy your original solution which you expect might fail in the file `sol.cpp` *Copy your brute force solution which is expected to give correct output in the file `brute.cpp` +Change the `test_gen.cpp` file so as to generate test cases according to the question.
+- Copy your original solution which you expect might fail in the file `sol.cpp`
+* Copy your brute force solution which is expected to give correct output in the file `brute.cpp`
++ Change the `test_gen.cpp` file so as to generate test cases according to the question.

 Now open your terminal in the directory where file stress_test.sh resides and run command:
 $ `bash stress_testing.sh`